General

 If Arkime is failing to load a PCAP file check the following things:

-By default importing offline pcap does NOT make a copy of the pcap file, Arkime saves a reference to the original file.
+By default importing offline pcap does NOT make a copy of the pcap file, Arkime saves a reference to the original file, which shows up as locked on the files tab.
 If you want to make a copy of the pcap file, use the --copy option with capture.

 Enable Arkime UI to upload